 Besides this, it can make you bottom out and feel trapped in foam, especially if you buy some of the lower quality 10″ all foam mattresses.
 The goal here is to get the most balanced result that will help you get rid of your hip pain.

 Top 3 Mattresses for Hip Pain:

-($1799 for a Queen.
-Click here for the best price on the IDLE Sleep Natural Latex Hybrid mattress!)
+($1299 for a Queen.
+Click here for the best price on the IDLE Sleep Hybrid mattress!)

-The mattress does an excellent job of providing extraordinary support in all sleeping positions, with the top comfort layer of wool and the highest quality latex beneath providing a bit of contouring and necessary pressure relief and the underlying pocketed spring support layer providing the deep compression support for the body.
-This makes the IDLE Sleep Natural Latex Hybrid ideal for those suffering from hip pain.
+The nice 14″ thickness of the IDLE Sleep Hybrid mattress with its high quality pocketed coil support layer does a really good job of providing excellent support in all sleeping positions, with the top memory foam comfort layers providing body hug and contour and the underlying spring support layer providing the deep compression support for the body.
+This makes the IDLE Sleep Hybrid ideal for those suffering from hip pain.

 ($995 for a Queen.
-Click here for the best price on a Haven Boutique mattress!)
+Click here for the best price on the IDLE Gel Plush mattress!)

 ($650 for a Queen.
 Click here and use our code: TALK50 to save $50 on a Bear)